 You can’t optimize your Magento e-store without knowing your problem areas first.

-A website audit will examine the current condition of your Magento site.
+A website and ecommerce SEO audit will examine the current condition of your Magento site.
 Some of the vital stuff you must check are your domain, structured data, duplicate content, sitemap, title tags, meta descriptions, and site speed.

 New versions mean better SEO support features, so don’t forget to upgrade your Magento platform as soon as the latest release is rolled out.